CGJennings/se3docs/docs/um-install-upgrading.md

 ## Don't panic!

 When you run Strange Eons 3 for the first time, there are some glaring differences that might lead you to feel a bit lost initially.
 Keep reading!
-This section will help get you over the hump.
+This page will help get you over the hump.

 ### What Happened to the Arkham Horror Stuff?